filipvabrousek/JS-Algorithms/ML - basics.md

 		this.cost = 9999;
 	}

-    // fmethod for building a random string random(length) {
+    // method for building a random string random(length) {
 		while (length--) {
 			this.code += String.fromCharCode(Math.floor(Math.random() * 255));